 In 2007, the Board adopted its Related-Person Transactions Policy and Procedures, which we refer to below as the Related-Person Policy.
 The current Related-Person Policy is in writing and is posted on Sealed Air's website at www.sealedair.com.
 The Related-Person Policy provides for the review of all relationships and transactions in which Sealed Air and any of its executive officers, directors and five-percent stockholders or their immediate family members are participants to determine whether to approve or ratify such relationships or transactions, as well as whether such relationships or transactions might affect a director's independence or must be disclosed in our proxy statement.
 All such transactions or relationships are covered if the aggregate amount may exceed \$120,000 in a calendar year and the person involved has a direct or indirect interest other than solely as a director or a less than 10 percent beneficial ownership interest in another entity.
 The Related-Person Policy includes a list of certain types of pre-approved relationships and transactions.
-Determinations whether to approve or ratify any other relationship or transaction are based on the terms of the transaction, the importance of the relationship or transaction to Sealed Air, whether the relationship or transaction could impair the independence of a non-employee director, and whether the relationship or transaction would present an improper conflict of interest for any director or executive officer of Sealed Air, among other factors.
-Information on relationships and transactions is requested in connection with annual questionnaires completed by each of our executive officers and directors.
+Determinations whether to approve or ratify any other relationship or transaction are based on the terms of the transaction, the importance of the relationship or transaction to Sealed Air, whether the relationship or transaction could impair the independence of a non-employee director, and whether the relationship or transaction on relationships and transactions is requested in connection with annual questionnaires completed by each of our executive officers and directors.